floragunncom/search-guard-docs/_content/_docs_signals/severity.md

 If `resolves_severity` defines several levels, the action is executed each time the severity level drops below one of the configured levels.

+For resolve actions, you can use any action type you can also use for normal actions.
+See [here](actions.md) for an overview over all available action types.

 ## Data Available to Scripts of Resolve Actions

 Scripts or templates defined inside resolve actions have access to one further property: The property `resolved` contains a snapshot of all the runtime data during the previous execution of the watch - when the severity level was not resolved yet.